Tyrn/wei/the-insider-en.typ

      "His LSV boss.
 Ronald Trevis.
 Where do  you think he got  the greenmail money?
 Trevis raised money for him and Bemish was just a cudgel.
 Did you see a  gentleman  named  Welsey, next  to Bemish?
-This is Trevis -  a morsel  of Trevis."
+This is Trevis---a morsel  of Trevis."

      "I see," Kissur said.